tdecker91/clove.js/README.md

 offsetUnit | unit for the CSS attribute (ex... 'px', '%', 'pt') property | the CSS property to change based on the scroll position scrollOffscreen | boolean value.
 Whether or not the css attribute should change when the element is offscreen |
-scaleFunction | function that scales the scroll position of the screen inside a given the min and max offset |
+scaleFunction | function that scales the scroll position of the screen inside using the min and max offset |
 thresholdFunction | determines if the elements CSS should be altered.
 Defaults to only update the element CSS if the element is currently displayed on the screen easing | Easing function.
 Can either be a name of a predefined easing function in easings.js, or a user defined easing function